chad/chad.github.io/source/_posts/2013-05-20-discipline-stomp-out-cynicism.markdown

 ## Update

 As <a href="https://twitter.com/dhh">@dhh</a> pointed out on Twitter after I posted this, I worded this more absolutely than intended.
 I meant this to be an "exercise" (see the first sentence).
 Skepticism is healthy.
 Sometimes, cynicism is the right reaction.
-I believe most of us could use a lot less of it.
+But, I believe most of us could use a lot less of it.